mysociety/yournextrepresentative/README.md

 translate the project into a new language, we use [Transifex to allow anyone to contribute translations](https://www.transifex.com/mysociety/yournextmp/).

-This project is still under active development, so please [get in touch with us](mailto:ynr@mysociety.org) to let us know of your plans, and requirements you have and hopefully we can provide support for your project.

 ## Known Bugs

 You can find a list of known issues to work on here: